 Add new finding in the Monitoring and Reporting Program in Section D. Additional Facility Monitoring, after finding 7 on page 40:

+8. Action Leakage Rate: The Discharger shall record the leakage rate for each Class II surface impoundment LCRS and report the value in gallons per day.
+The results shall be included in the information in the quarterly reports and compared to the Action Leakage Rates found in the WDRs under Facility Specification C.9.
+If monitoring of the flow rate into the LCRS shows an exceedance of the Action Leakage Rate required by the WDRs, the Discharger shall follow the procedures in the WDRs under “C. Facility Specifications”.
+Tabulated leakage rates shall be included in the quarterly monitoring reports.

 Add new finding in the Monitoring and Reporting Program in Section E.1.
 Reporting Requirements, after finding k on page 44:

+q.
+Tabulated leakage rates (in values of gallons per day) into the LCRS or LCRS sump with comparison to the Action Leakage Rate, and a discussion of required response if ALR was exceeded.

 Add date in Finding 33 Waste Discharge Requirement on page 13:

 33. A Compost Facility exists on site and was previously permitted under the previous WDRs Order R5-2014-0006.
 The composting facility is now regulated under State Water Board Order WQ 2020-0012-DWQ-R5S013, General Waste Discharge Requirements for Commercial Composting Operations.
-A Notice of Applicability was issued on DD MM 2023.
+A Notice of Applicability was issued on 14 02 2024.

 8. Add date in B. Discharge Specifications, item 13:

 13. Discharge of cannery wastes to the LAA or the surface impoundments shall not degrade groundwater or cause or contribute to condition of pollution and/or nuisance as those terms are defined in Water Code section 13050.
-Discharge of cannery rinsate to the compost facility shall be regulated by WQ 2020-0012-DWQ-R5S013 NOA dated DD MM 2023.
+Discharge of cannery rinsate to the compost facility shall be regulated by WQ 2020-0012-DWQ-R5S013 NOA dated 14 02 2024.